apersonnamedmike/drag-demo-WORKS/README.md

 # drag-demo-WORKS
-the working version of the drag and drop makes it nice
+the working version of the drag and drop.